SoumyaDiddi/QuickQueue-AI-Enhanced-Smart-Queue-Management-System/README.md

 It also comes with a simple web portal where users can book slots, track their position in real time, and admins can monitor the entire queue flow through a dashboard.

 # Tech Used
-Backend: Java (Spring Boot)
+Backend: Java (Spring Boot),
-Frontend: HTML, CSS, JavaScript
+Frontend: HTML, CSS, JavaScript,
-Database: MySQL
+Database: MySQL,
-Machine Learning: Python (XGBoost, pandas, scikit-learn)
+Machine Learning: Python (XGBoost, pandas, scikit-learn),
-Testing: Postman, Selenium
+Testing: Postman, Selenium.

 # What It Can Do
-Predicts expected wait times using ML models
+Predicts expected wait times using ML models.
-Assigns tokens with a priority system for fair service Lets users book slots online and check live status Provides an admin dashboard for monitoring queues Supports QR-based check-in/out to ensure accuracy
+Assigns tokens with a priority system for fair service.
+Lets users book slots online and check live status.
+Provides an admin dashboard for monitoring queues.
+Supports QR-based check-in/out to ensure accuracy.

 # How It Works
-A user books a slot online.
+A user books a slot online,
 The system predicts the wait time using the ML model.
 Tokens are managed with a priority queue to avoid delays.
 The admin dashboard shows queue status and insights.